Guard mounting: Sweden

 The Changing the Guard at Stockholm Palace is performed by the Swedish Royal Guards.

 The Changing of the guard at Stockholm Palace, the official residence of the King and Queen of Sweden, occurs daily in its outer courtyard.
 The Swedish Royal Guard unit of the Life Guards Regiment provide the guard unit for most of the year, while other services of the Swedish Armed Forces perform occasional mounting duties as may be requested.

 Taiwan (Republic of China)

+Changing of the guard at Sun Yat-sen Memorial Hall.

 In the Republic of China (Taiwan), the changing of the guard ceremony is conducted at three locations in Taipei, namely the National Chiang Kai-shek Memorial Hall, the Sun Yat-sen Memorial Hall, and the National Martyrs' Shrine, where the ceremonial guards are rotated by the hour during the opening hours of the three memorials.
 Servicemen from the honour guard detachments of the Republic of China Armed Forces provide the guard details in these locations alternating each day.

+The changing of the guard ceremony at the National Chiang Kai-shek Memorial Hall used to be held inside the memorial hall, where the guards would stand guard the statue of Chiang in the hall.
+The guard duty for the statue was abolished in July 2024 following ongoing transitional justice efforts to end the veneration of authoritarianism and cult of personality around Chiang.
+Since then, the changing of the guard ceremony and the silent drill have been held outdoors.
+The guard personnel remained on duty at the memorial hall, serving in site security duties.